TheDeafenGuy/SteamOS-Screen-Lock/README.md

 To acomplish this, open Konsole and type: "passwd (PASSWORD HERE)"

+Be sure to write down the password you just set, as it may come in handy in the future.

 You can now use the lock.sh script that I am providing.